In the News

 Below are articles and other news published since the last West Valley Citizen Task Force Meeting.
 They relate to the West Valley Demonstration Project, nuclear waste cleanup or are otherwise relevant or of potential interest to stakeholders interested in the Project.
 After each Citizen Task Force Meeting, these articles are compiled into a single document and may be found with the meeting materials for that month.

-June 23, 2022 – The Department of Energy (DOE) and cleanup contractor CH2M HILL BWXT West Valley (CHBWV) partnered with Boy Scout Troop 643 and Cattaraugus County Department of Public Works’ Adopt‐A‐Highway Program to cleanup Thornwood Drive in West Valley.
+June 16, 2022 – The Department of Energy (DOE) and cleanup contractor CH2M HILL BWXT West Valley partnered with Scouts BSA Troop 643 and Cattaraugus County Department of Public Works’ Adopt‐A‐Highway Program to cleanup Thornwood Drive in West Valley.

-Sponsored by the West Valley Demonstration Project (WVDP), Boy Scout Troop 643 worked with the County to adopt one mile of Thornwood Drive to enhance the attainment of a park‐like appearance on this roadway.
+Sponsored by the West Valley Demonstration Project, Troop 643 worked with the County to adopt one mile of Thornwood Drive to enhance the attainment of a park‐like appearance on this roadway.

-The Troop has an agreement with the County to clean this section of Thornwood Drive a minimum of two times per year.
-Link to article
+The troop has an agreement with the County to clean this section of Thornwood Drive a minimum of two times per year.

 Upcoming meeting information